 Many emergency response situations require detailed analyses and forecasts relevant to local conditions.
-National or International meteorological centers are not always in a position to provide such support.
-In these situations, it is recommended that local centers generate their own forecasts using public domain meso-scale meteorological models.
-As an example, global forecast data in GRIB format are available on NOAA’s FTP server (ftpprd.ncep.noaa.gov) to provide initial and boundary conditions.
+National or International meteorological centres are not always in a position to provide such support.
+In these situations, it is recommended that local centres generate their own forecasts using public domain meso-scale meteorological models.
+As an example, global forecast data in GRIB format are available from NOAA to provide initial and boundary conditions.

 2. Dispersion Modeling Tools

 In a conceptually similar framework to the meteorological modeling problem, dispersion models, either source code or executables, can be obtained to support a local response to an emergency.
 Such a system does not rely on communications with a remote centre.

 A 3-d Lagrangian particle/puff model that uses meteorological model output fields as input for the dispersion calculation.
 It can be customized to support a variety of different simulations.
 Interface programs are available to process MM5, ETA, RAMS, or ECMWF model output fields.

 Provided by NOAA’s Office of Response and Restoration, it consists of a chemical database linked with a straight line Gaussian model for very short-range applications to estimate threat zones associated with hazardous chemical releases, including toxic gas clouds, fires, and explosions.

 2.3 The EPA Air Quality Models Web page provides information on dispersion modeling and access to models and related databases.

 3. Application of Generic Models to Specific Emergencies